 Would he have changed anything in his career?
 “I think the only mistake I made was I should have stayed back in Detroit, where I felt more comfortable, and finished up there,” McAuliffe said.
 [T]hey would have given me a job in the minor leagues either as a hitting instructor – or in the big leagues – or managing in the minor leagues, which would have been fine.
 And gave me a decent salary.”

 McAuliffe went into the private sector, running a couple of baseball schools and teaching kids how to play the game.
 “If you’ve got the desire, you don’t need to have superstar skills,” he told author Chris Stern in 1979.
 Shortly after retiring, he bought a business that repaired and installed coin-operated washers and driers.
 “I did quite well with it,” said McAuliffe.
-“I was in the laundry business over 10 years ... and then got tired of doing it.”6 He sold the business after 10 years, and as of 2014 was semi-retired, playing golf, appearing occasionally at minor-league games, and at autograph tables at county fairs and card shows.
+“I was in the laundry business over 10 years ... and then got tired of doing it.”6 He sold the business after 10 years, and in retirement he liked to play golf, appearing occasionally at minor-league games, and at autograph tables at county fairs and card shows.

 “The game was very important to me,” McAuliffe said.
 “I took it to heart.
 I played as hard as I could.
 I always thought I gave 100 percent, and was proud of the feats I’d done.
 I thought overall ...
 I should have done better.
 That’s just my personal feeling.
 I think I’ve been successful.”